Claire Coelho: Sydney FC, 2017

 In February 2017, Coelho joined Sydney FC as an injury replacement for Sham Khamis.
 After advancing to the play-offs, the team was defeated 5–1 during the semi-finals.

+Coaching

+Coelho was appointed goalkeeper coach for Newcastle Jets since the 2024–25 season.
+In June 2026 she was given the same role for the 2026 A-Leagues All Stars Women game against Women's Super League side Chelsea to be held on 12 August at Allianz Stadium, Sydney.